Search

 What has been the biggest learning moment in your career?

-"On September 11, 2001, Huis ter Duin had a group of forty Americans as guests for a Preferred Hotels conference.
-Due to the attacks, the group was not yet able to return to the United States so they stayed at the hotel longer.
-This terrible event gave me a good understanding of the role I played as a hotelier in good times, but also in bad times: to accommodate, house and (dis)care for guests."
+“On September 11, 2001, Huis ter Duin hosted a group of forty Americans for a Preferred Hotels conference.
+Due to the attacks, the group was unable to return to the United States, so they stayed longer in the hotel.
+This terrible event made me see clearly what role I played as a hotelier in good, but also in bad times: receiving, housing and providing care for guests.”

-In 2019, you were named Hotelier of the Year.
-What is still on your business bucket list to accomplish in the hotel industry?
+In 2019 you were named Hotelier of the Year.
+What is still on your business bucket list to achieve in the hotel industry?

-"This renowned award was a very nice affirmation for the whole team.
+“This renowned award was a very nice confirmation for the entire team.
 A recognition for our passion, our place in the Dutch hotel industry and for the family business.
-I am now at a point where I literally and figuratively want to write Huis ter Duin's next book.
-We are entering a phase where it is time to take the hotel back to higher international allure.
-This will spread over a number of years with various investments.
-Huis ter Duin is going to develop even more, not only in the hotel itself, but also outside it."
+I am now at a point where I literally and figuratively want to write the next Huis ter Duin book.
+We are entering a phase where it is time to take the hotel further to greater international allure.
+The organization spreads this over a number of years with various investments.
+Huis ter Duin will develop even more, not only in the hotel itself, but also outside.”

-"Always follow your heart, because if you follow it, you will never regret it!"
+“Always follow your heart, because if you follow it, you will never have any regrets!”

-"I enjoy developing and challenging young talent.
-If I can inspire trainees and employees within our company and help them advance in their careers, it's a crowning achievement."
+“I enjoy developing and challenging young talent.
+If I can inspire trainees and employees within our company and help them further in their careers, that is a crowning achievement.”